CirroBuild/FrostiDocs/docs/reference/sql/vacuum-table.md

 The `VACUUM TABLE` command triggers partition and column version cleanup.

-When a table is appended Out of Order, a new version of a partition can be written to the disk.
-The old partition version directory is deleted once it is not read by SELECT queries.
-In the event of file system errors, physical deletion of old files can be interrupted and an outdated partition version may be left behind consuming the disk space.
+When a table is appended in an out-of-order manner, the `VACUUM TABLE` command writes a new partition version to the disk.
+The old partition version directory is deleted once it is not read by `SELECT` queries.
+In the event of file system errors, physical deletion of old files may be interrupted and an outdated partition version may be left behind consuming the disk space.

-In a similar manner executing `UPDATE` SQL statement copies column files.
-Old column files are automitically deleted but in some limited circumstances can be left behind.
-In this case `VACUUM TABLE` will re-trigger delete process of updated column files.
+When an `UPDATE` SQL statement is run, it copies column files of the selected table.
+The old column files are automatically deleted but in certain circumstances, they can be left behind.
+In this case, `VACUUM TABLE` can be used to re-trigger the deletion process of the old column files.

-The `VACUUM TABLE` command starts a new scan over table partitions directories and and column files.
-It detects redundant, unused files consuming the disk space and deletes them.
-`VACUUM` executes asynchronously e.g. it may keep scanning and deleting files after their response is returned to the SQL client.
+The `VACUUM TABLE` command starts a new scan over table partition directories and and column files.
+It detects redundant, unused files consuming the disk space and deletes them. `VACUUM TABLE` executes asynchronously, i.e. it may keep scanning and deleting files after their response is returned to the SQL client.

-This command has to be executed rarely and provides a manual mechanism to reclaim the disk space.
-The implementation scans file system catalogs to detect duplicate directories and files and may be relatively expensive to run too often.
+This command provides a manual mechanism to reclaim the disk space.
+The implementation scans file system to detect duplicate directories and files and frequent usage of the command can be relatively expensive.
+Thus, `VACUUM TABLE` has to be executed sparingly.

 ## Syntax